Code of Conduct

 The Company does not permit any individual to have weapons of any kind in Company property or vehicles, while on the job or off-site while on Company business.
 This is true even if you have obtained legal permits to carry weapons.
 The only exception to this policy applies to security personnel who are specifically authorized by Company management to carry weapons.

 This Code of Business Conduct and Ethics contains general guidelines for conducting the business of the Company consistent with the highest standards of business ethics.
-If you have any questions about these guidelines, please contact your supervisor or the Company’s Chief Financial Officer, the General Counsel, if any, or the Ethics Helpline at www.shareholder.com.
+If you have any questions about these guidelines, please contact your supervisor or the Company’s Chief Financial Officer, the Compliance Officer, or the Ethics Helpline at www.shareholder.com.
 The Company expects all of its employees and directors, to adhere to these standards.

 This Code and the matters contained herein are neither a contract of employment nor a guarantee of continuing Company policy.
 The Company reserves the right to amend, supplement or discontinue this Code and the matters addressed herein, without prior notice, at any time.